sagar-monga/FE_pocs/Readme.md

 ```
 if(condition)
 ```
-doesn't satisfy the type signature, we can only use <b>Evaluated Expressions</b>
+doesn't satisfy the type signature, we can only use **Evaluated Expressions**

 ## Linting your commit messages
 1. Install